VREMSoftwareDevelopment/WiFiAnalyzer/README.md

 - Install Android Studio (Current Version 1.5.1)
 - Import project into Android Studio
   - In Welcome to Android Studio Screen select Import project ...
-  - In Android Studio, go to File -> New -> Import project ...
   - Select the root directory of the WifiAnalyzer repository and click "OK".
 - WifiAnalyzer will be build automatically